20th-century French philosophy: Personalism

 Emmanuel Mounier (1905–1950) was a guiding spirit in the French personalist movement, and founder and director of Esprit, the magazine which was the organ of the movement.
 Mounier, who was the child of peasants, was a brilliant scholar at the Sorbonne.
 In 1929, when he was only twenty-four, he came under the influence of the French writer, Charles Péguy, to whom he ascribed the inspiration of the personalist movement.

 Gabriel Honoré Marcel (1889–1973) was a leading Catholic existentialist and the author of about 30 plays.
 He shared a great deal in common with Mounier's ideas.
 They both show Bergson's influence in their assessment of 'being', specifically the Mystery of Being.
 Interest of Mounier and Marcel in the problems of technology moved French philosophy forward.

 Jean-Paul Sartre and Existentialism

-Sartre (1905–1980) was, if only by birth, the first truly 20th-century French philosopher.
+Jean-Paul Sartre (1905–1980) was, if only by birth, the first truly 20th-century French philosopher.
 He was also well-known as a dramatist, screenwriter, novelist and critic.
 Sartre popularized (and named) existentialism, making it better known to the lay-person than, for instance, deconstruction.
 Phenomenology and Marxism were two other key concerns of his.
 A leading figure of the French Left, Sartre was opposed on his right by Raymond Aron.